Eric Weddle: 2015 season

 Head coach Mike McCoy named Weddle the starting free safety to begin the regular season, along with strong safety Jahleel Addae.
 He was inactive for two games (Weeks 7–8) after sustaining a groin injury.
 His injury ended his 86-game streak of consecutive starts that began in 2010.
 On November 8, 2015, Weddle recorded a season-high 13 combined tackles (nine solo) during a 22–19 loss to the Chicago Bears in Week 9.
+On December 20, 2015, he made two combined tackles and a pass deflection during a 30–14 victory against the Miami Dolphins in Week 15.
+After the game, Weddle and several other Chargers players returned to the field to sign autographs for the fans, as they were unsure if it would be the team's final time playing in San Diego.
+Once security asked the remaining fans to leave, Weddle laid down on the Chargers logo in the middle of the field.
+However, the team would stay in the city the following season.

-On December 20, 2015, he made two combined tackles and a pass deflection during a 30–14 victory against the Miami Dolphins in Week 16.
-The following day, Weddle was received a $10,000 fine from the San Diego Chargers for behavior that was detrimental to the team after he did not report to the team locker room during halftime.
+The following Thursday, Weddle received a $10,000 fine from the San Diego Chargers for behavior that was detrimental to the team after he did not report to the team locker room during halftime.
 Weddle opted to watch his daughter perform as part of the halftime show along with her cheerleading group and did not receive permission from management.
 Weddle's agent, David Canter, said he planned to file a grievance with the NFL Players Association and said that he felt disrespected by the way things were handled.
-The following week, he played his last game with the Chargers and recorded three combined tackles in a 23–20 loss at the Oakland Raiders in Week 16.
+Weddle played his last game with the Chargers the following week and recorded three combined tackles in a 23–20 loss at the Oakland Raiders in Week 16.
 On December 28, 2015, the San Diego Chargers placed Weddle on injured reserve for their Week 17 matchup at the Denver Broncos.
 Weddle later stated he was able to play and he was told he was unable to travel with the team due to the limited size of the plane.